 - The difference in skill between the most and least skilled player in the match is minimum.
 This is related to team balance, but not the same thing.

-- The difference between experience (measured by the number of games played) between the least experienced player and the most experienced player is minimized.
+- The difference between an experience (measured by the number of games played) between the least experienced player and the most experienced player is minimized.
 More on this below.

 - The highest skill Radiant player should have almost the same skill as the highest skill Dire player.